JonMagon/JonMagon/README.md

 🎓 I'm [an Informatics student](https://kubsau.ru/education/portfolio/students/20b48ee3-b072-4438-b9b0-fd468d075fb2/) at Kuban State Agrarian University.
 It's in Russia, not Cuba.

-❤️ I really like reverse engineering, Linux and Admiral Bahroo's panda. 🐼
+❤️ I really like reverse engineering, Linux, and Admiral Bahroo's panda. 🐼

 🔭 I'm currently not working and looking for a job.
 So if you have something to offer, let me know.